Best TV shows on NOW TV to watch now (October 2020) - TheNewsTrace

 Boardwalk Empire

 Steve Buscemi stars on this acclaimed crime drama, which takes you again to Nineteen Twenties prohibition-era America, the place the corrupt treasurer of Atlantic County negotiates shady offers with highly effective mobs and mafias.
-By this, he has awarded himself a lavish life-style, however one that pulls suspicion from the federal authorities, thus inserting him beneath the microscope.
-How lengthy can he proceed this harmful sport earlier than one thing has to give?
+By way of this, he has awarded himself a lavish life-style, however one that attracts suspicion from the federal authorities, thus putting him beneath the microscope.
+How lengthy can he proceed this harmful recreation earlier than one thing has to give?
 Watch Boardwalk Empire on NOW TV

 Patrick Melrose

-Benedict Cumberbatch performs the lead position on this five-part sequence, which follows a person from a privileged but abusive background, who develops extreme issues with drug dependancy later in life.
-The acclaimed sequence is predicated on the novels of Edward St Aubyn and received a BAFTA award for finest miniseries in 2019… Watch Patrick Melrose on NOW TV
+Benedict Cumberbatch performs the lead function on this five-part collection, which follows a person from a privileged but abusive background, who develops extreme issues with drug dependancy later in life.
+The acclaimed collection is predicated on the novels of Edward St Aubyn and gained a BAFTA award for finest miniseries in 2019… Watch Patrick Melrose on NOW TV

 Catherine the Nice